 Now that you have received an offer, we would like to give you a further opportunity to let us know if you have a disability and if you will require any support or advice when you come up to Cambridge.

-If you have already disclosed your disability as part of your application you do not need to get in touch but if you have not, please complete and return the Disability Form.
+If you have already disclosed your disability as part of your application you do not need to get in touch but if you have not, please contact the Admissions Office now.

 Student Registration and IT

 In late August you will be sent an email from the Student Registry containing detailed instructions and a link to the CamSIS Student Registration web pages.
 You can complete the registration process before you arrive in Cambridge.